-Faculty members will complete the Counselor Competencies Scale-Revised (CCS-R) on all students at the conclusion of every semester.
-In addition, faculty members who have concerns about a student who exhibits the kinds of potential problems identified on this rating scale, may complete this scale at any other time during the program.
-The originating faculty member will review the scale with the student, and the original document will be placed in the student's academic file.
-Although placement supervisors are not formally required to complete the disposition assessment for their trainees, if there are any concerns regarding trainee disposition, we encourage supervisors to reach out to Capital's placement coordinator (Dr. Roby Walsh - School Counseling Placement Coordinator; Dr. Sean Gorby - Clinical Mental Health Placement Coordinator).
+Faculty members will complete the Counselor Competencies Scale-Revised (CCS-R) on all students in their Introduction to the profession, Practicum, and Internship I and II courses.
+In addition, faculty members who have concerns about a student who exhibits the kinds of potential problems identified on this rating scale may complete this scale at any other time during the program.
+The originating faculty member will review the scale with the student, and the original document will be placed in the student's departmental file.
+The student will receive a copy.